 As a precaution, I would NEVER LEAVE ANY VALUABLES IN THE LUGGAGE HOLD OF THE BUS.
 This is because some people (though there’s no evidence this happens with Giant Ibis, as they are the most trustworthy bus company in Cambodia, for what it’s worth) will steal goods from the luggage hold, either before the bus departs Siem Reap, or during the rest stop half way through the journey.
 You do not want to get to Phnom Penh and find that your laptop and camera has been stolen from your backpack.
 So any valuables need to be taken out of your backpack/suitcase and transferred to your hand luggage which will be right with you on the bus.

-The roads between Siem Reap and Phnom Penh are very bumpy and I am told they have deteriorated over the past few years.
-This was my first experience of the roads and it wasn’t a pleasant experience, although the state of the Giant Ibis bus went some way to alleviating some of the ‘pain’ some travellers would feel in smaller buses and taxis as they negotiate the numerous potholes of the Cambodian highways.
+The roads between Siem Reap and Phnom Penh can be very bumpy, even though I am told they have improved the quality of the tarmac over the past few years since I first visited.
+This article describes my first experience of the roads and it wasn’t a pleasant experience, although the state of the Giant Ibis bus went some way to alleviating some of the ‘pain’ some travellers would feel in smaller buses and taxis as they negotiate the numerous potholes of some of the Cambodian highways.

 If you don’t fancy travelling by road to Phnom Penh, there is always the option of the slow boat down the Mekong.
 I am told this is not quite as nice as it sounds, as the boats are usually small and some do not even have windows!
 You would also likely not have any access to air conditioning or wifi, which at least you are supposed to get on the Giant Ibis bus.